arushijain94/VariancePenalizedActorCritic/OnPolicyMujoco/README.md

 ```
 python aggregate_return_dist.py
 ```
 Change main_dir = "BaselineResults" for creating pickle of return distribution for baselines - PPO and VAAC.
+We used the above pickle file to generate the box plots for the variance distribution across the multiple runs.